Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-01-01/types.md

 ## ManagedClusterAgentPoolProfile
 ### Properties
 * **availabilityZones**: string[]: The list of Availability zones to use for nodes.
 This can only be specified if the AgentPoolType property is 'VirtualMachineScaleSets'.
-* **capacityReservationGroupID**: string: AKS will associate the specified agent pool with the Capacity Reservation Group.
 * **count**: int: Number of agents (VMs) to host docker containers.
 Allowed values must be in the range of 0 to 1000 (inclusive) for user pools and in the range of 1 to 1000 (inclusive) for system pools.
 The default value is 1.
 * **creationData**: [CreationData](#creationdata): CreationData to be used to specify the source Snapshot ID if the node pool will be created/upgraded using a snapshot.
-* **currentOrchestratorVersion**: string (ReadOnly): If orchestratorVersion was a fully specified version <major.minor.patch>, this field will be exactly equal to it.
-If orchestratorVersion was <major.minor>, this field will contain the full <major.minor.patch> version being used.
+* **currentOrchestratorVersion**: string (ReadOnly): If orchestratorVersion is a fully specified version <major.minor.patch>, this field will be exactly equal to it.
+If orchestratorVersion is <major.minor>, this field will contain the full <major.minor.patch> version being used.
 * **enableAutoScaling**: bool: Whether to enable auto-scaler
-* **enableCustomCATrust**: bool: When set to true, AKS adds a label to the node indicating that the feature is enabled and deploys a daemonset along with host services to sync custom certificate authorities from user-provided list of base64 encoded certificates into node trust stores.
-Defaults to false.
 * **enableEncryptionAtHost**: bool: This is only supported on certain VM sizes and in certain Azure regions.
 For more information, see: https://docs.microsoft.com/azure/aks/enable-host-encryption
 * **enableFIPS**: bool: See [Add a FIPS-enabled node pool](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#add-a-fips-enabled-node-pool-preview) for more details.
 * **enableNodePublicIP**: bool: Some scenarios may require nodes in a node pool to receive their own dedicated public IP addresses.
 A common scenario is for gaming workloads, where a console needs to make a direct connection to a cloud virtual machine to minimize hops.
 For more information see [assigning a public IP per node](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#assign-a-public-ip-per-node-for-your-node-pools).
 The default is false.